13 Days in Tunisia, North Africa – Backpacking Travel Guide

 21-El Mansoura Beach

 El Mansoura is a famous white sand beach near the coastal city of Kelibia.
 Some restaurants and hotels can be found in the area.
-A trip to El Mansoura beach can be easily made by taking a 10 minute taxi ride all the way from Kelibia.
+A quick trip to El Mansoura beach takes 10-minute by taxi all the way from Kelibia.

 Museums in Tunisia